 Thirty-two native speakers of Chinese, born in mainland China and studying in Belgium, with English as L2, participated in the study with remuneration for their time.
-Two participants were excluded from the analysis: one due to excessive head movements, the other due to the possibility of non-attentive reading.
-The remaining 30 participants (8 male) with an average age of 25.3 years (range: 20-29; SD=2.60) were master's or Ph.D. students at Ghent

-University or Leuven University.
-The average age of acquisition for English was around eight years old (range: 3-18; SD=3.23).
+Two participants were excluded from the analysis: one due to excessive head movements, the other due to the possibility of non-attentive reading1.
+The remaining 30 participants (8 males) with an average age of 25.3 years (range: 20-29; SD = 2.60) were Master or Ph.D. students at Ghent University or Leuven University.
+The average age of acquisition for English was around eight years old (range: 3-18; SD = 3.23).
 No participants reported language and/or reading deficits and all had a normal or corrected-to-normal vision.

-In addition to the eye-tracking experiment, participants completed the LEAP-Q (Language Experience and Proficiency Questionnaire, Marian et al., 2007) to investigate their language background; the HSK test (Chinese Proficiency Test, n.d., level 6) to explore Chinese proficiency; and three tasks to objectively assess English proficiency (in accordance with the first GECO, Cop et al., 2017a, and to facilitate cross-corpora comparisons between Dutch and Chinese native speakers).
-The three tasks were the LexTALE (Lexical Test for Advanced Learners of English; Lemhöfer & Broersma, 2012), an un-speeded lexical decision task; WRAT4 (Wide Range Achievement Test 4, Wilkinson & Robertson, 2006), a spelling task; and a classic speeded lexical decision task (see details in Table 1).
+In addition to the eye-tracking experiment, participants completed the LEAP-Q questionnaire (Language Experience and Proficiency Questionnaire, Marian et al., 2007) to investigate their language background; the HSK test (Chinese Proficiency Test, level 6) to explore Chinese proficiency; and three tasks to objectively assess English proficiency (in accordance with the first GECO, Cop, Dirix, Drieghe, & Duyck, 2017, and to facilitate cross-corpora comparisons between Dutch and Chinese native speakers).
+The three tasks were the LexTALE (Lexical Test for Advanced Learners of English; Lemhöfer & Broersma, 2012), an unspeeded lexical decision task; WRAT 4 (Wilkinson & Robertson, 2006), a spelling task; and a classic speeded lexical decision task (See details in Table 1).

-Based on the LexTALE classification, two participants were in the lower intermediate group (below 59%), 16 were in the upper intermediate group (60 -80%), and 12 were in the advanced user group (80 -100%).
+Based on the classification of LexTALE, two participants were in the lower intermediate group (below 59%), 16 were in the upper intermediate group (60% - 80%), and 12 were in the advanced user group (80% - 100%).
 This aligns with the high educational level of the participants.
 To understand the similarities and differences in reading performance between the two language families and the impact of different first languages on reading the same second language (positively or negatively), we present the comparative data between Chinese and Dutch bilinguals in Table 1 by comparing GECO with GECO-CN.